-Many people fear to go to the dentist, especially children and those who have had a bad experience in the past.
+Many people fear going to the dentist, especially children and those who have had a bad experience in the past.
 But at Lovett Dental Webster, it is important to all of us that you have a relaxed and comfortable experience during your visits.
-Part of relaxing in the dental chair comes from knowing what happens during teeth cleaning in Webster, TX.
+Part of relaxing in the dental chair comes from knowing what happens during a teeth cleaning.
 Understanding the process enables you to enjoy the clean, fresh results.

 Six Steps to Sparkling Clean Teeth

 Your dental hygienist performs most teeth cleaning in Webster, TX.
 But this cleaning starts with a physical exam of your mouth, teeth, gums, and other parts of your mouth.
 They first check for signs of gum disease or other problems, using a small mirror.
 When they find problems, the hygienist usually consults the dentist to ensure it is safe to proceed with the teeth cleaning in Webster, TX.

 This oral exam is the first of six steps in typical teeth cleaning in Webster, TX.
 Together, teeth cleaning and dental exams tell the dentist and dental hygienist a lot about your oral health.
 These twice-yearly events keep your teeth and gums healthy, too.
 When you leave the dentist’s office after your six-month visit, you either follow-up on treatment needs or receive a clean bill of oral health until your next six-month checkup.

 - Regular oral health exams

 - Consistent Plaque and tartar removal

 - Regular, effective flossing

 - Fluoride treatment